johnhenry/understate/readme.md

 ###Example

-This mutator returns the state incrimented by 1
+This mutator returns the state incremented by 1

 ```javascript
 var increment = state => state + 1;